 Full list of theses databases on the Leeds University Library Catalogue.

-You can search the Library Catalogue for theses written by students in a specific department.
+- Use the thesis search within the Library Catalogue to find theses written by students in a specific department

 Some theses are unavailable because the research is commercially sensitive, or to protect confidentiality.